Minimum Energy Efficiency Standards (MEES)

 Around 60% of carbon emissions in Chesterfield come from the energy used in homes and buildings.
-While we can choose to use some of this energy may come from renewable or low carbon sources, reducing energy use is a far more reliable method of reducing carbon emissions.
+Whilst some of this energy may come from renewable or low-carbon sources, reducing energy use is a far more reliable method of reducing carbon emissions.

 You can find out more in our Climate Change Action Plan.

 The council’s private sector housing team can also offer free impartial energy advice to owner occupiers and private tenants regarding the energy efficiency of their home.
 You can contact the private sector housing team by emailing firstname.lastname@example.org.